 L-1B Visa for Aliens with Specialized knowledge

-Employees with specialized knowledge have extensive knowledge of their company’s products, services, techniques and management.
-Moreover, this knowledge must not be readily available within the U.S.
+This visa is for employees with specialized knowledge who have extensive knowledge of their company’s products, services, techniques and management and for whose knowledge must not be readily available within the U.S.

 If the alien is going to work at the employer’s client site, he or she should be supervised by a person from the sponsoring company.
-For some reason, in some cases, an H-1B Visa may be a valid alternative.
+Depending on the circumstances, a H-1B Visa could be a valid alternative.

 Comprehensive immigration advice tailored to your circumstances and goals.